ChristophePRAT/Tetris-Cpp/README.md

 ## AIs

-You can check the scores in the `build/scores.csv` file.
+You can check the scores in the `scores/` folder.

 ### Genetic Algorithm
 Our genetic algorithm is based on the following steps: